FranciscoBarreira/MovieNight/README.md

 - Django documentation for ideas on how to make ideas come true

-- All the post content was taken from IGN.com, Gamespot.com and Destructoid.com

-- The I think, therefore I do project for helping with login and pagination.
+- The Boutique ado project for helping with stripe, orders etc...

 ### Acknowledgements